Hemantnie/c_ta_1/README.md

 - We can use third party services to get the timezone of requetse uedser basbed on IP

 - User transaction and locks to update the data
+- The error handling could have been better by adding a new Error classes.